Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

 \section{Coulomb branches}

 Throughout this section, we fix a field $\K$, and all (co)homology will be calculated with coefficients in this field.
-For now, $\K$ can have any characteristic not dividing $\# W$, but for most of the sequel, we will assume that $\K$ is characteristic 0.
+For now, $\K$ can have any characteristic not dividing $\# W$, but for most of the sequel, we will assume that $\K$ is characteristic 0. \notation{$\K$}{A field, assumed to be of characteristic 0 through most of the paper.}